SoftUni-Internal/interactive-content/EN/09-Design-Patterns/03-Behavioral-patterns.md

 }
 ```

-And now, let's test our code using our `main` method:
+And now, let's test our code using our `main` method.

 ``` java
 public class Main